rebelsky/csc207c/_eboards/eboard32.md

 * Note: Provided you continue to submit most of the pre-reflections, post-reflections, and reading responses, I will not penalize you for missing them, even if you've already missed more than I'd like.
+* Note that late submissions + tokens were supposed to eliminate the need for you to ask for extensions.
-* Please try to attend tomorrow's convocation.
+* **Please try to attend tomorrow's convocation.**
-* Please fill in the mentor/tutor evaluation.
+* **Please fill in the mentor/tutor evaluation.**
 * Food!

 ### Upcoming work